quark-engine/quark-engine/docs/source/quark_script.rst

 First, we design a detection rule ``loadUrlFromIntent.json`` to spot on behavior loading URL from intent data to the WebView instance.

 Next, we use API ``quarkResultInstance.findMethodInCaller(callerMethod, targetMethod)`` and ``methodInstance.getArguments()``  to check if the Javascript execution is enabled in the WebView.
-Finally, we check if there are any commonly used XSS filters.
+Finally, we check if there are any famous XSS filters.
 If **NO**, that may cause CWE-79 vulnerability.

 Quark Script CWE-79.py